Wireless network: Multipath fading

 In multipath fading two or more different routes taken by the signal, due to reflections, can cause the signal to cancel out each other at certain locations, and to be stronger in other places (upfade).

 Hidden node problem

 The hidden node problem occurs in some types of network when a node is visible from a wireless access point (AP), but not from other nodes communicating with that AP.
-This leads to difficulties in media access control (collisions).
+This leads to difficulties in medium access control (collisions).

 Exposed terminal node problem

 The exposed terminal problem is when a node on one network is unable to send because of co-channel interference from a node that is on a different network.

 Shared resource problem

 The wireless spectrum is a limited resource and shared by all nodes in the range of its transmitters.
 Bandwidth allocation becomes complex with multiple participating users.
 Often users are not aware that advertised numbers (e.g., for IEEE 802.11 equipment or LTE networks) are not their capacity, but shared with all other users and thus the individual user rate is far lower.
 With increasing demand, the capacity crunch is more and more likely to happen.
 User-in-the-loop (UIL) may be an alternative solution to ever upgrading to newer technologies for over-provisioning.